Central Luzon State University

 CLSU is the first comprehensive state university to undergo institutional accreditation.
 It is a declared Cultural Property of the Philippines with the code of PH-03-0027 due to its high historical, cultural, academical, and agricultural importance to the nation.
-It is one of the four prominent universities in Nueva Ecija and the most academically-excellent in all of Central Luzon.
-It is also listed as one of the most beautiful school campuses in the Philippines due to its expansive and rural-inspired forest and rice field landscapes and architectures, which focus on sustainability and ecological balance with rural and modern architectures.

 History

 Central Luzon State University is in the Science City of Muñoz, Nueva Ecija, Philippines.
 It started as a farm school and in 1907 became Central Luzon Agricultural School (CLAS) with the intention of promoting agriculture and mechanics arts.
 Later, it included the promotion of homemaking arts among its commitments.

 In 1954, CLAS was converted into Central Luzon Agricultural College (CLAC) with the mission of promoting agricultural education.
 In 1964, it was elevated to a university—the Central Luzon State University—to provide advance instruction and technical and professional training in agriculture and mechanics arts, and promote research, literature, philosophy, sciences, technology and arts.
 Over the years, CLSU has been known as an agriculture-oriented institution.